Korean War Legacy Project

 Shot Down in a RB-29 Over North Korea

-Eugene "Gene" Evers recalls the moment his plane was shot down during a reconnaissance mission over North Korea.
-A Russian MiG suddenly attacked, bringing the RB-29 out of the sky.
-With little knowledge of how to respond, he was caught off guard during the air battle.
+Eugene "Gene" Evers vividly remembers the moment his plane was shot down while on a reconnaissance mission over North Korea.
+Suddenly attacked by a Russian MiG, the RB-29 was brought crashing to the ground.
+Caught off guard during the air battle and with limited knowledge of how to respond, he recalls struggling to react effectively.

 Share this Clip +